-Inmates who wish to use and/or possess religious symbols and implements shall submit a request through the established process.
-The inmate must be specific as to the type of religious symbol or implement and why it meets his/her religious need.
-If the religious symbol or implement has been approved by the previously mentioned procedure, the inmate can possess the item in his/her cell only.
-The inmate cannot possess a religious symbol or implement outside of his/her cell.
+Incarcerated persons who wish to use and/or possess religious symbols and implements shall submit a request through the established process.
+The incarcerated person must be specific as to the type of religious symbol or implement and why it meets their religious need.
+If the religious symbol or implement has been approved by the previously mentioned procedure, the incarcerated person can possess the item in their cell only.
+The incarcerated person cannot possess a religious symbol or implement outside of their cell.